saiganeshvoodi/Automated-Greenhouse/README.md

 An IoT-based greenhouse automation project using ESP8266, DHT11, MQ sensors, Blynk, and ThingSpeak.
 This project monitors environmental parameters and automates control systems like fans, pumps, and lights for optimal plant growth.

+## Getting Started

+- Clone the repository
+- Add your credentials to the `config.json` file (use `config.example` as a guide)
+- Upload the code to your ESP8266 device

+For full instructions, please refer to the main README file.

+---

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)